FredMunene/eth-safari_2.0/DEBUG.md

 - `createGenesisRevision` is synchronous and doesn’t require credentials, making it lightweight enough for every event.
 - Leave `AQUA_ENABLED=false` escape hatch in case the SDK misbehaves in production.

+## [2025-11-13] Issue-ID: node-attestation-service
+**Context:**
+- Aqua attestations kept failing in Supabase Edge Functions (Deno) due to pkijs limitations.
+Moved minting to a standalone Node server.

+**Error / Symptom:**
+- Supabase proxy logs showed `@privy-io/server-auth cannot be used in a browser environment` and `pkijs setEngine` failures, leading to CORS/500 responses.

+**Root Cause:**
+- Aqua SDK relies on Node globals not available in Deno; the ops proxy could not mint hashes reliably.

+**Fix / Change:**
+- Added `AQUA_SERVICE_URL`/`AQUA_SERVICE_TOKEN` env vars, documented deploying a Node service (Next.js API/Express) that runs `aqua-js-sdk`, and updated RUNBOOK/DEPLOYMENT to reflect the new architecture.
+Proxy now delegates attestation payloads to that service.

+**Notes / Lessons Learned:**
+- Keep secrets for the attestation service in a real secrets manager; treat it like any other privileged backend.
+- Consider adding retries/queue so temporary service outages don’t block approvals.

 ## [2025-11-13] Issue-ID: rls-lockdown
 **Context:**
 - After migrating approvals, check-ins, and payouts to the ops proxy we can finally disable anon inserts/updates.